michaeljolley/michaeljolley.github.io/content/blog/2020/using-automapper-with-dotnetcore-3/index.md

 without further configuration.

 Of course, we didn't cover all of the features of AutoMapper so I'd suggest checking out their documentation for more information about their capabilities.
 Hopefully this post gave you enough information to start trying AutoMapper yourself.
-Let me know in the comments how you use AutoMapper in your applications.
+Let me know how you use AutoMapper in your applications.

 [automapper]: https://automapper.org/